henryalejo/ViewRestTest/README.md

-# ViewRestTest
-Angular Rest test
+# A simple student and signature manager in AangularJS

-This project has the backend RestAPI in https://github.com/henryalejo/ViewRestTest
+This project has the backend RestAPI in https://github.com/henryalejo/ViewRestTest made with node.js/LoopBack